 The first well was drilled directionally to approximately 4000 m vertical depth to intersect a major fault zone (the Porthtowan Fault) shown on the diagram.
 The second well was drilled directionally to intersect the fault higher up.

-The first well is now the deepest well ever drilled in the UK.
+The first well is now the deepest well in terms of true vertical depth drilled in the UK.
 The previous deepest well was at Seal Sands, Teesside drilled in 1974-1975 for Monsanto (now INEOS) for chemical waste injection to a final measured depth of 4170 m having been side-tracked at 3934 m due to a loss of drilling tools in the well.

-The expected geology in Cornwall is about 1250 m of what the locals call Killas (metamorphic slates – left photo) overlying coarse grained granite (right photo).
+The geology at the site in in Cornwall is about 1250 m of what the locals call Killas (metamorphic slates – left photo) overlying coarse grained granite (right photo).

 Drilling in these rock formations is hard and slow.
 Three previous wells for a geothermal research project were drilled in this area in the early 1980s, the deepest to 2801 m measured depth.
 The drilling rig provided by Anger was a Herrenknecht 418 mton rig (known as the Innova rig) built to an unusual design by Herrenknecht in Southern Germany.
 For information, Herrenknecht is the world’s largest tunnelling machine manufacturer and supplied eight tunnelling machines for Crossrail in London.
 The rig was mobilised from Helsinki, Finland where it has just completed another geothermal well drilled to 6400 m.